rpapallas/illustrate.nvim/README.md

 ## Other notes

+* This is my first neovim plugin and the first time I write a lua program (any feedback is appreciated).
 * This plugin is inspired from [this](https://github.com/gillescastel/inkscape-figures) Python project from [Gilles Castel](https://github.com/gillescastel) and his excellent blog post [here](https://castel.dev/post/lecture-notes-2/), but extended to support Adobe Illustrator on top of Inkscape and be a native lua plugin for neovim.
-* This is my first neovim plugin and the first time I write a lua program (any feedback is appreciated).
+* The structure of this repo is based on [nvim-plugin-template](https://github.com/mistricky/nvim-plugin-template)